Donald Dayton: The Heart Makes the Theologian

 On May 2, the theological world lost one of its most unique voices, the Wesleyan Methodist Church lost one of its most ardent sons, and hundreds of students and colleagues lost one of their fiercest friends.

-Donald (“Don”) W. Dayton was by all accounts brilliant, a voracious reader and lover of books, and one of the foremost interpreters of American Religious history.
-Very few scholars produce work that shapes their generation, even fewer break genuinely new ground which has the potential to shape generations to come.
+Donald (“Don”) W. Dayton was by all accounts brilliant, a voracious reader and lover of books, and one of the foremost interpreters of American religious history.
+Very few scholars produce work that shapes their generation, even fewer break genuinely new ground that has the potential to shape generations to come.
 Dayton’s work rose to this level of significance.
 As a scholar, his contributions in both the historiography of evangelicalism and in the historiography and theological interpretation of the Holiness Movement and Pentecostalism have fundamentally altered our interpretation of American religious history.

 Dayton was born in Chicago on July 25, 1942.
-His father, Wilber Dayton, launched theological education in the Wesleyan Methodist Church, and Don often travelled with him on his speaking tours, working the projector and endlessly debating the meaning of evangelicalism and the theological legitimacy of inerrancy.
+His father, Wilber Dayton, launched theological education in the Wesleyan Methodist Church, and Don often traveled with him on his speaking tours, working the projector and endlessly debating the meaning of evangelicalism and the theological legitimacy of inerrancy.
 Don Dayton earned degrees from Houghton College, Yale Divinity School, the University of Kentucky, and the University of Chicago.
-Over a 35-year teaching career he held academic positions at five different seminary institutions, and lectured and taught at over thirty-five institutions on six continents.
+Over a 35-year teaching career, he held academic positions at five different seminary institutions and lectured and taught at over 35 institutions on six continents.

 The 1960s were a defining period for Don.
-Through a series of experiences with the Civil Rights Movement—including working with the Mississippi Freedom Democratic Party, and Student Nonviolent Coordinating Committee in 1964—he became deeply committed to social justice.
-In the early 70s Dayton stumbled upon the history of 19th century evangelical political radicalism rooted in his tradition.
-In the pages of what eventually became Sojourners Magazine, Don explored that radicalism with a series of articles which turned into his first major contribution, Discovering an Evangelical Heritage.
+Through a series of experiences with the civil rights movement—including working with the Mississippi Freedom Democratic Party and the Student Nonviolent Coordinating Committee in 1964—he became deeply committed to social justice.
+In the early ’70s Dayton stumbled upon the history of 19th century evangelical political radicalism rooted in his tradition.
+In the pages of what eventually became Sojourners magazine, Don explored that radicalism with a series of articles that turned into his first major contribution, Discovering an Evangelical Heritage.

 Don was deeply involved in ecumenical work, serving on the Faith and Order Commission of the National Council of Churches for over 20 years.
 I met Don in 1998 at the Eighth Assembly of the World Council of Churches in Harare, Zimbabwe.
 Immediately upon being introduced, Don took an interest in me and my own theological passions.
 The encounter indelibly altered the course of my life.
 Upon returning home, I decided not to attend Boston University, where I had been accepted into the doctoral program.
 I enrolled at Drew University to study with Dayton.

 From the start, what struck me most about Don was his profound curiosity and generosity.
 I have never known anyone with a wider bibliographic knowledge.
-He could not only cite the literature--especially the obscure literature—but could offer a sophisticated interpretation of its significance, noting its illumination on some larger religious or social dynamic.
+He could not only cite the literature—especially the obscure literature—but could offer a sophisticated interpretation of its significance, noting its illumination on some larger religious or social dynamic.

 His curiosity spilled over into the lives of his colleagues and students.
 Squeezing into his office at Drew was difficult due to his 10,000 or so volumes filling the room, but he could always make room for students in his life, holding office hours any time of the day at the Drew snack bar, or the local Chinese restaurant.
 Don was deeply generous to his students.
-He gave his time, energy, and sometimes even his funds (often paying out-of-pocket for graduate students to attend conferences or fly internationally for research).
+He gave his time, energy, and sometimes even his funds (he often paid out of pocket for graduate students to attend conferences or fly internationally for research).

-His generosity extended to encounters, interpretations, and advocacy of religious movements with which he did not personally identify, but nevertheless loved.
+His generosity extended to encounters, interpretations, and advocacy of religious movements with which he did not personally identify but nevertheless loved.
 Don shared with me how he would visit Pentecostal institutions to lecture on one of his most famous books, The Theological Roots of Pentecostalism, only to stun his hearers once they discovered he wasn’t a Pentecostal himself.

-Don’s deeply believed that every tradition has a gift to offer to the wider church.
+Don deeply believed that every tradition has a gift to offer to the wider church.
 Each tradition must be true to itself, and not forced it to fit into preconceived categories.
 He elaborated in one of his most famous essays, “Yet Another Layer of the Onion; Or Opening Up the Ecumenical Door to Let the Riffraff In,” a response to his experience at the World Council of Churches in 1987.
 Don’s efforts to “let the riffraff”—among whom he counted himself—into the ecumenical conversation bore good fruit as he, with Mel Robeck, opened up dialogue and permanently altered the relationship between the World Council of Churches and Holiness and Pentecostal churches from around the world.

 Don was idiosyncratic, even eccentric, and unafraid to hold his ground.
-He endured many personal tragedies, but as the old Pietist saying (attributed to August Tholuck) goes: “the heart makes the theologian.”
+He endured many personal tragedies, but as the old Pietist saying (attributed to August Tholuck) goes: “The heart makes the theologian.”

 For all of his bibliographic knowledge and intellectual brilliance, it was Don’s open, capacious, and empathetic heart which guided his vision and work.
 He believed that all people needed and deserved a place at the table of fellowship.
 I hope that he now knows how much we enjoyed sitting at the table with him while he sojourned among us.

-Christian Collins Winn is Associate Professor of Theology at the Global Center for Advanced Studies, Dublin, Ireland and Teaching Minister at Colonial Church in Edina, MN.
+Christian Collins Winn is associate professor of theology at the Global Center for Advanced Studies, Dublin, Ireland, and Teaching Minister at Colonial Church in Edina, Minnesota.

 Subscribe to Christianity Today and get access to this article plus 60+ years of archives.